emmawalshdev/living-landscapes/README.md

 |                               | 22              | 20            |

 ### User Stories
-* As a prospective client, I would like to an 'about us' section, so that I can learn about the company, staff professional qualifications and company location.
+* As a prospective client, I would like to find an 'about us' section on the website, so that I can learn about the company and it's staff so that I can understand what services are provided and if the staff are adequately qualified.

 * As a prospective client, I would like to be able to send an online enquiry, so that I can receive additional information.

+* As a prospective client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online enquiry and clearly be able to view a telephone number and call-times.

-* As a new client, I would like to view a portfolio of past work, so that I can know what to expect.
+* As a prospective client, I would like to view a portfolio of past work, so that I can know what to expect.

-* As a new client who is knowledgeable in horticulture, I would like to see proof of the company are plant experts as this is what is important to me in garden design.
+* As a prospective client who is knowledgeable in horticulture, I would like to see proof that the company are plant experts as this is important to me in garden design.

-* As a new client who is not knowledgeable in garden design, I would like to see what options are available to me so that I can descide if this compnay is for me or not.
+* As a prospective client who is not knowledgeable in garden design, I would like to see what options are available to me so that I can descide if this compnay is right for me.

-* As a new user, I would like to see the process involed from consultation to design.

-* As a new user, I would like to see the cost of a consultation so that I can determine if this is within my budget.

 * As an existing client and admirer of the company, I would like to be able to connect and follow the company through social media platforms, so that I build a connection with the brand.

 ### Project Scope

-Based on the user story findings, the following are features which will be inlcuded:
+Based on the above user stories, the following are features which will be inlcuded:
 * links to company social platforms
 * A contact us form
+* different contact us methods
 * An 'About Us' section
 * Information on previous creations

 The following is a list of features which will not be included:
 * Ecommerce functionality